isene/hyperlist.vim/README.md

 point you jumped from so that you may easily jump back by hitting "''" (single quoutes twice).

+### Opening referenced files
 Use "gf" to open the file under the cursor.
 Graphic files are opened in "feh", pdf files in "zathura" and MS/OOO docs in "LibreOffice".
 Other filetypes are opened in VIM for editing.
 All this can be changed by editing the function OpenFile() in the file "hyperlist.vim".

+### Simple tricks
-Use <leader>u to toggle underlining of Transitions, States or no underlining.
+Use \u to toggle underlining of Transitions, States or no underlining.

-Use <leader>v to add a checkbox at start of item or to toggle a checkbox.
+Use \v to add a checkbox at start of item or to toggle a checkbox.
-Use <leader>V to add/toggle a checkbox with a date stamp for completion.
+Use \V to add/toggle a checkbox with a date stamp for completion.

-Use <leader><SPACE> to go to the next open template element (A template element is a WOIM item ending in an equal sign).
+Use \SPACE to go to the next open template element
+(A template element is a WOIM item ending in an equal sign).

-Use <leader>L to convert the entire document to LaTaX.
+Use \L to convert the entire document to LaTaX.
-Use <leader>H to convert the entire document to HTML.
+Use \H to convert the entire document to HTML.
-Use <leader>T to convert the entire document to a basic TPP presentation.
+Use \T to convert the entire document to a basic TPP presentation.

-For information on the Text Presentation Programi (TPP), see: https://github.com/cbbrowne/tpp
+For information on the Text Presentation Program (TPP), see: https://github.com/cbbrowne/tpp

+### Encryption
-Use <leader>z encrypts the current line (including all sublevels if folded).
+Use \z encrypts the current line (including all sublevels if folded).
-Use <leader>Z encrypts the current file (all lines).
+Use \Z encrypts the current file (all lines).
-Use <leader>x decrypts the current line.
+Use \x decrypts the current line.
-Use <leader>X decrypts the current file (all lines).
+Use \X decrypts the current file (all lines).
-<leader>z and <leader>x can be used with visual ranges.
+\z and \x can be used with visual ranges.

 A dot file (file name starts with a "." such as .test.woim) is automatically encrypted on save and decrypted on opening.

+### Syntax refresh

 Syntax updated at start and every time you leave Insert mode, or you can press "zx" to update the syntax.

+### Speeding up hyperlist.vim

 You may speed up larger HyperLists by setting the the global variable "disable_collapse" - add the following to your .vimrc: